Things To See In Aswan

 The Temple Complex of Philae

-Although there are several temples at this site, the main one is the Temple of Isis (380 – 362 BC).
+Philae is a temple complex, with several temples.
+The main temple is the Temple of Isis (380 – 362 BC).

 How To Get To The Temple of Philae

-Located on Agilkia Island, it’s about 12 km south of Aswan.
+The Temple of Philae is on Agilkia Island, about 7 miles (12 km) south of Aswan.
 There are several ways to visit.

 Taxi: Take a taxi from Aswan to Marina Philae Temple, where you can negotiate a boat to the island.
-Try to join with others for a group rate, especially on the return trip where tourists are often gouged as there are no other options.
+Try to join with others for a group rate.
+Unfortunately, tourists are often gouged on the return trip as there are no other options.
+If you’re not taking a cruise, a tour is the better option.

 Kalabsha Temple

-Another temple moved by UNESCO, Kalabsha Temple, is about 11 miles (18 km) south of Aswan.
-Devoted to the Nubian fertility and sun god, Marul, it’s from the early Roman era, 30 BC.
+Another temple moved by UNESCO, Kalabsha Temple.
+It’s about 11 miles (18 km) south of Aswan.
+This temple is devoted to the Nubian fertility and sun god, Mandulis.
+It’s from the early Roman era, around 30 BC.

-Almost as beautiful as the Temple of Philae, this temple gets very few visitors, so it’s a good option if you want to see a temple in Aswan in peace.
+Almost as beautiful as the Temple of Philae, this temple gets very few visitors, so it’s a great option if you want to see a temple near in Aswan without the crowds.

 How To Het To Kalabsha Temple: This Temple is near the High Dam, but best accessed by boat.
-Book a tour, or arrange transport through your hotel.
+I recommend this tour: Private Temple Tour in Kalabsha.
+This tour also includes: Gerf Hussein, Temple of Beit el-Wali, and the Kiosk of Qertassi.

 Abu Simbel